MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/live-chat-telemetry.md

 ---
-title: "Live chat widget telemetry| MicrosoftDocs"
+title: Live chat widget telemetry
-description: "Learn about the telemetry data collected by the live chat widget.
-Also learn how to disable automatic data collection by the chat widget." ms.date: 06/17/2022 ms.topic: reference
+description: Learn about the telemetry data collected by the live chat widget.
+Also learn how to disable automatic data collection by the chat widget. ms.date: 12/04/2024 ms.topic: reference
 author: neeranelli
 ms.author: nenellim